- How to train a german shepherd puppy

 No is the command that signals your German Shepherd is doing something incorrect.
 Whether he is chewing on a shoe or performing a command incorrectly, it is pertinent to redirect his actions to something desirable.
 Take the shoe, correct with a stern No, provide a proper toy, and praise, for example.

-Proper Manners for German Shepherds
+Proper Manners for German Shepherd Puppy

 German Shepherds are naturally energetic dogs.
 They must be well-exercised or else they’ll be hyperactive and ill-mannered.
 Additionally, teaching the No command is useful for moments when their manners slip and they need a reminder to behave.